 In the last phase, Phase V, perform a production build for clinical trials.
 After a final clinical report and risk analysis report is completed, regulatory approvals are obtained, and a market release plan is utilized.

 At this point in the process, cost competitiveness is an influential factor but not the only consideration in choosing a final supplier.
-It is crucial to evaluate the supplier’s ability to provide the necessary components and products with consistent quality and at the desired price to ensure reliability and long-term viability.
+It’s crucial to evaluate the supplier’s ability to provide the necessary components and products with consistent quality at your desired price to ensure reliability and long-term viability.

 Medical Device Considerations

-Regulatory standards require traceability of the components and materials used in the design to ensure the safety and effectiveness of the medical device.
-The manufacturer must demonstrate that these components meet requirements and standards, such as dimensional, strength, and material requirements.
-As a result, it is common for medical device manufacturers to have a well-established and reliable supply chain with suppliers who have been approved, as it provides a higher level of assurance that the components used in the design meet regulatory standards.
+Regulatory standards require traceability of the components and materials used in your design.
+This ensures the safety and effectiveness of the medical device.
+The manufacturer must demonstrate that these components meet requirements and standards, such as dimensional, strength and material requirements.
+As a result, it’s common for medical device manufacturers to have a well-established and reliable supply chain with suppliers who have been approved.
+It provides a higher level of assurance that the components used in the design meet regulatory standards.

-Keeping customers informed of supplier management progress, timeline tracking, and budget status through effective program management can lead to numerous benefits.
+Keeping customers informed of supplier management progress, timeline tracking and budget status through effective program management is very beneficial.
 The program manager can establish trust and transparency by providing regular updates and promoting better communication and collaboration between all parties involved.

-This frequent and complete communication can minimize confusion and prevent potential issues from arising, ultimately leading to a smoother and more successful project outcome.
-Additionally, by staying ahead of potential roadblocks, program management can proactively address any challenges and adjust plans as needed, ensuring that the project stays on track and within budget.
+This frequent and complete communication can reduce confusion and prevent potential issues from arising, ultimately leading to a smoother and more successful project outcome.
+Additionally, by staying ahead of potential roadblocks, program management proactively addresses challenges and adjusts plans as needed, making sure the project stays on track and within budget.